scientist-christinerl/Henry-et-al-microbiomes/README.md

 If you use these scripts, please cite:

 Henry CJ, Stelling EG, Lattin CR (in review).
-Effects of captivity and host species on the cloacal microbiomes of a native and an invasive anole.
+Effects of captivity and species on the cloacal microbiomes of an invasive and native anole.

 Scripts archived at: https://doi.org/10.5281/zenodo.20818037